AbdelrahmanAlsayed/AbdelrahmanAlsayed/README.md

 * **Software** developer and Tech enthusiast.

-- 👨‍💻 I am currently working as a full-time frontend developer and freelancer with 2 years of experience.
+- 👨‍💻 I am currently working as a full-time frontend developer and freelancer with 1 year of professional experience.

-- 🌱 My main stack is JavaScript, React.js, Next.js, TypeScript, Tailwind CSS, and Redux.
+- 🌱 My main stack includes JavaScript, React.js, Next.js, TypeScript, Tailwind CSS, and Redux.

 - ⚡ I am open to new opportunities, including freelance projects.